ballerina-platform/module-ballerina-regex/README.md

   [![Github issues](https://img.shields.io/github/issues/ballerina-platform/ballerina-standard-library/module/regex.svg?label=Open%20Issues)](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fregex)
   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This Regex library is one of the standard libraries of <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.
+This Regex library is one of the standard libraries of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-It has support for regex functionalities like checking whether a string matches a given regex, replacing substrings and spliting strings based on a regex.
+It has support for regex functionalities like checking whether a string matches a given regex, replacing substrings, and splitting strings based on a regex.

 ## Issues and Projects

-Issues and Projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+The **Issues** and **Projects** tabs are disabled for this repository as this is part of the Ballerina Standard Library.
+To report bugs, request new features, start new discussions, view project boards, etc., go to the Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

-This repository only contains the source code for the module.
+This repository contains only the source code of the module.

 ## Building from the Source